misoelegant/rpm/il-practice-mod/README.md

   - Sets the speed of physics updates, as in Cheat Engine's game speed multiplier (only in Endless).

 ## Changelog

+### Changes made in v0.7.6
+  - Katamari size is now shown in Endless on North Star.
+  - Added a category for getting exactly 10m on North Star.
+  - Added a "gun volume" slider in the bgm/sfx volume menu.
+    - Controls the volume of the gunshot noises when policemen are shooting at you.
+  - Added an "overworld BGM" selection to the mod options menu.
+    - Controls the BGM song that plays in the overworld.
+You need to reload the overworld to apply the song change (e.g. by entering and exiting the collection).
+  - Fixed a bug which caused the Any% (POV) sum of ILs to be displayed incorrectly.
+  - Polished Any% (Hidden):
+    - Fixed a bug which incorrectly triggered king messages for collecting all objects in a group.
+    - Fixed a bug which caused newly loaded objects to be briefly visible.
+  - Increased the overworld R2 travel speed back to 5x normal speed.
+  - Added the `lockcamera` command (documented above).
+  - Added the `boostgauge` command (documented above).

 ### Changes made in v0.7.5
   - Added a custom delay before the game unfreezes after loading state.
 This delay can be customized by using the console.